RafaGago/mini-async-log/README.md

  - Lazy parameter evaluation (as usual with most logging libraries).
  - No ostreams (a very ugly part of C++ for my liking), just format strings checked at compile time (if the compiler supports it) with type safe values.
 An on-stack ostream adapter is available as alast resort, but its use is more verbose and has more overhead.
  - The log severity can be externally changed outside of the process.
 The IPC mechanism is the simplest, the log worker periodically polls some file descriptors when idle (if configured to).
+ - Small, you can actually compile it as a part of your application.

 ## How does it work ##